bshivam0407/Drone-path-detection/README.md

     1.)
 Insert the source node into the queue, and mark that node as visited.
     2.)
 Run a loop until the queue is empty and pop one node at each loop.
     3.)
 Check for all 8 possible directions of node and if it is possible to go there.
     4.)
-If possible insert that node withh its parent in the que.
+If possible insert that node with its parent in the queue.
     5.)
 Repeat process 2-4 until destination is reached.
     6.)
 Print the path with the help of parent information stored in the node.